 Yet another option would be to have each coin or fraction of a coin 'colored' so anybody could claim publicly 'such and such colored coin is stolen' and even if the transaction were obscured the individual coin could be identified after it changed wallets.
 There can be millions of colors for coins, each different.
 BitGem is an early example of a coin that users could color, but it's version of coloring was to make gems with different colors, sizes etc. https://bitgem.rocks/

 Here are some bitcoin addresses with hundreds of millions of dollars total, and there is no way to recover the money easily because bitcoin users have been forced to sacrifice security in order to use a decentralized system.
+The whole reason for using a decentralized secure system is that melting pots are full of people trying to sabotage their own melting pot, as well as enemies from other melting pots trying to sabotage them.

 Indigenous language coins that are used by a unified tribe do not need to be so decentralized.
 In some tribes where the people have been set against each other fighting over U.S. politics, that political issue should be solved first.
+A big part of colonization is driving a wedge between tribes so people in tribes fight against one another.

 3) Payu trusted outsiders to help him with the coin.